ES-Alexander/pythonic-cv/README.md

 New functionality is provided in the `pcv` module, as described below.
 All other opencv functionality should be accessed through the standard `cv2` import.

-The main implemented functionality is allowing video input in a context manager, while also enabling iteration over the input stream.
+The main implemented functionality is allowing video input through a context manager, while also enabling iteration over the input stream.
+While iterating, key-bindings have been set up for play/pause (`SPACE`) and stopping playback (`q`).
+A dictionary of pause_effects can be passed in to add additional key-bindings while paused without needing to create a subclass.
+In addition, video playback can be sped up with `w`, slowed down with `s`, and if enabled allows rewinding with `a` and returning to forwards playback with `d`.
+Forwards playback at 1x speed can be restored with `r`.

 For reading video files, the `VideoReader` class should be used.
-For streaming, the classes `Camera`, `SlowCamera`, and `LockedCamera` are provided, with context management, iteration over each frame, and optional automatic waitKey delay and iteration quit key.
+For streaming, the classes `Camera`, `SlowCamera`, and `LockedCamera` are provided.
 The simplest of these is `SlowCamera`, which has slow iteration because image grabbing is performed synchronously, with a blocking call while reading each frame. `Camera` extends `SlowCamera` with additional logic to perform repeated grabbing in a separate thread, so processing and image grabbing can occur concurrently. `LockedCamera` sits between the two, providing thread based I/O but with more control over when each image